Ghost---Shadow/heroku-starter-reactjs/README.md

-# heroku-starter-reactjs
+# gke-starter-reactjs

-Heroku starter app for reactjs
+GKE starter app for reactjs

 WORK IN PROGRESS